Council meetings

 AGENDA

-8. Ordinance No. 2049- An Ordinance Amending the General Operating Budget and Capital Improvement Program of the Mayor and City Council of Laurel, Maryland, for the Fiscal Year July 1, 2025 through June 30, 2026 and to Provide an Effective Date.
+3. Ordinance No. 2055- An Ordinance of the Mayor and City Council of Laurel, Maryland Adopting the General Operating Budget and Capital Improvement Program of the Mayor and City Council of Laurel, Maryland for the Fiscal Year July 1, 2026 through June 30, 2027 and to Levy Property Taxes; and to Authorize the Collection of Such Taxes

 Auto-generated description: Official seal and logo of the City of Laurel, Maryland, featuring a coat of arms and the city's name.

-Info for City Council Meeting - 22 Sep 2025
+Info for City Council Meeting - 27 Apr 2026

 See the City of Laurel’s meeting page for the official record, and if any agenda item holds interest for you, please don’t hesitate to reach out to me as your voice helps me shape legislation and decisions.